leyao-daily/istio-sdewan/README.md

       - key: request.auth.claims[role]
         # The value in `[]` is defined as the roles in your client.
         values: ["user"]

 # If you have another keycloak service, you may create specified configuration for target mapper claim name.
 ```

 Then you can only access specified resources with the roles your account have.

+Note: For multi-keycloak services for different companies or tenants, you can refer to this [page](https://github.com/leyao-daily/istio-sdewan/blob/main/Multiple%20KeyCloak%20Configuration.md)